About Barefoot Studio Instructors

 Moving back to Tucson, Sara discovered Barefoot Studio and happily completed her 200-hr YTT in June 2017.
 Afterwards, she attained certification to teach kids’ yoga.
 Her personal practice and teaching style ranges anywhere from gentle meditation to funky flow.
 In her classes, she loves incorporating music and creating a fun, friendly atmosphere.
 She is dedicated to growing as a yogi and grateful to be able to share the life-altering practice of yoga with others.

-Sara currently guides workshops that go beyond asana (poses).
+Sara currently subs and guides workshops that go beyond asana (poses).

 Susan began a regular Yoga practice in 2006, as a vehicle for physical strength, flexibility, and good health.
 Over time, the enriching benefits of Yoga multiplied and grew to encompass all aspects of her life, and she was inspired to pursue teacher training.
 She is a 2011 graduate of The Arizona School of Yoga in the vinyasa flow style and a RYT® 200 with Yoga Alliance.